msW2t5rfw5ziPvoGiFZ/Reabbb/README.md

 Information about me

 I love learning how to code,
-one day I wish to work at one of those FANG commpanys.
+one day I wish to work at one of those FANG companys.
 Cool facts about me is I started learning how to code since I was 13 years old and I am 16 years old : D